 The drums, rattles, and smudge fans were inspired by my studies in shamanism.
 Connecting with the earth’s spirit and my own brought inspiration to create pieces that can be used in meditation or spiritual work of any kind.
 They comprise mainly of natural materials and create a sense of grounding and peace.

 And the toothpick paintings come from my meticulous artistic style and my apparent love of sitting hunched over my art desk for hours at a time.
 Working in miniature has always fascinated me and while some of them aren’t quite miniature, the process of careful detail is the same.

-Wimberley, Texas, is where I call home and where I share a cozy cabin with two dogs, two cats, chickens, and a pig.
+Wimberley, Texas, is where I call home and where I share a cozy cabin with three dogs, two cats, chickens, and a pig.
 (The last two stay outside, except on nice days when the chickens wander indoors through my open screen door.)